 Job Outlook and Salary

-According to the U.S. Bureau of Labor Statistics (BLS), the number of employed microbiologists was expected to rise 4% between 2014 and 2024.
-These professionals earned a median of $67,550 per year as of 2015.
+According to the U.S. Bureau of Labor Statistics (BLS), the number of employed microbiologists was expected to rise as fast as the average between 2018 and 2028.
+These professionals earned a mean of $81,150 per year as of 2018.

 Diagnostic Microbiology Certifications